-So, by staying in both Havana and Varadero, you can obtain a perfect balance between enjoying vibrant culture and relaxing in blissful surroundings.
-In Havana you can get swept off your feet, whilst in Varadero you can put your feet up and chill.
-By booking city and beach, you give yourself so many more options to make the most of your holiday.
+So, by staying in both Havana and Varadero, you can obtain a perfect balance between enjoying a vibrant culture and relaxing in blissful surroundings.
+In Havana, you can get swept off your feet, whilst in Varadero, you can put your feet up and chill.
+By booking a city and beach holiday, you give yourself so many more options to make the most of your holiday.

 What's more, from both Havana and Varadero you will also be well situated to go on excursions to other mesmerising places.
 For nature lovers, Viñales never disappoints, with its stunning scenery and slow pace of life.
 Meanwhile, history buffs can be blown away by the town of Trinidad, a UNESCO World Heritage Site that is effectively an outdoor museum.

 Still not sure whether it's worth staying in both Havana and Varadero?
 Here is some more detailed information to put you in the picture.

 For centuries Havana has attracted everyone from pirates to musicians to curious travellers.
 On the one hand, Havana is a time warp, with vintage cars driving past row after row of eccentric old colonial residences.
 On the other hand, it is very much in the present, alive and kicking with music and gossip pulsating on almost every street.